-Level B for first grade begins with letters, short and long vowels, vowel digraphs and dipthongs, consonant blends, and other phonetic elements of words from pages 1 to 57.
+Level B for first grade begins with letters, short and long vowels, vowel digraphs and diphthongs, consonant blends, and other phonetic elements of words from pages 1 to 57.
 Later, there are lessons on nouns, verbs, subjects and predicates from pages 116 through 155.
-Other topics covered in this book are the articles a and an, syllables, word families, rhymes, contractions, compound words, high-frequency words, verb tenses, sentences, usage (e.g., was and were, me and I), comparative adjectives and adverbs, singular and plural, antonyms, synonyms, homophones, homographs, categorizing, sequencing, deductive reasoning, capitalization and punctuation, reading skills (context clues, facts and inferences, predictions, characters, setting, topic and main ideas, and cause and effect), poetry, fiction, nonfiction, and descriptive writing.
+Other topics covered in this book are the articles a and an, syllables, word families, rhymes, contractions, compound words, high-frequency words, verb tenses, sentences, usage (e.g., was and were, me and I), comparative adjectives and adverbs, singular and plural, antonyms, synonyms, homophones, homographs, categorizing, sequencing, deductive reasoning, capitalization and punctuation, reading skills (context clues, facts and inferences, predictions, characters, setting, topics, main ideas, and cause and effect), poetry, fiction, nonfiction, and descriptive writing.

 Level C for second grade reviews and expands upon concepts taught in Level B then adds prefixes, suffixes, roots, paragraphs, Writing Detective® activities, alliteration, folktales, writing and following directions, the parts of a book, using the dictionary, writing friendly letters, and other writing activities such as alternative story endings and problem/solution paragraphs.

 Level D for third grade again expands upon earlier concepts and adds alphabetizing, simple and compound sentences, conjunctions, common and proper nouns, adjectives, irregular verbs, similes, metaphors, the use of story maps, writing numbers with words, using reference materials, and the library.
-This level concludes by having students write a one page “research paper.”
+This level concludes by having students write a one-page “research paper.”
 In addition, the content also seems less creative and less oriented toward critical thinking—many of the activities seem much like those in traditional language arts workbooks but with more color.